ory/sdk/clients/kratos/dotnet/docs/FrontendApi.md

             config.BasePath = "http://localhost";
             var apiInstance = new FrontendApi(config);
-            var id = "id_example";  // string | ID is the Settings Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/settings?flow=abcde`). var xSessionToken = "xSessionToken_example";  // string | The Session Token  When using the SDK in an app without a browser, please include the session token here. (optional) var cookie = "cookie_example";  // string | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
+            var id = "id_example";  // string | ID is the Settings Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/settings?flow=abcde`). var xSessionToken = "xSessionToken_example";  // string? | The Session Token  When using the SDK in an app without a browser, please include the session token here. (optional) var cookie = "cookie_example";  // string? | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
 This ensures that CSRF and session cookies are respected. (optional)

             try
             {